How to Make Gnocchi

 Step 5: Pat the dough into a 1-1/2-inch-thick disk and then divide it into 4 equal pieces.

-Step 6: Working on a lightly floured surface with lightly floured hands, roll each portion into a 24- to 26-inch-long "snake," 1/2- to 3/4-inch wide.
+Step 6: On a lightly floured surface with lightly floured hands, roll each portion into a 24- to 26-inch-long rope,rop 1/2- to 3/4-inch wide.
 Start at the center of the dough and roll out using your fingertips and very light pressure; gently pull the dough out as you roll.

 Tip: Use a gentle touch when rolling the dough, you want tender gnocchi.

 Tip: A bonus of making potato gnocchi: It's easy to make ahead!
 Toss cooked gnocchi with olive oil and refrigerate in a single layer for up to 2 days.
-Or freeze cooked gnocchi in a single layer on a lined baking sheet, transfer to an airtight container and freeze for up to 3 months.
-Defrost in the refrigerator, then reheat gnocchi in boiling water until they float.
+You can also freeze cooked gnocchi in a single layer on a lined baking sheet.
+When it's frozen, transfer the pasta to an airtight container.
+The frozen gnocchi will keep for up to 3 months.
+Defrost in the refrigerator, then add the gnocchi to boiling water and cook until they float.

 Pictured recipe: Gnocchi with Zucchini Ribbons & Parsley Brown Butter